HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Transforms are often larger than their untransformed counterparts.
 When transforms are extensive or duplicated across a codebase, potentially unnecessary or even unused JavaScript may be shipped to users.
 This can adversely affect performance.

 Considering that even 26% of pages ranked in the top million are transforming their JavaScript source code using Babel, it's not unreasonable to assume that some of these experiences may be shipping transforms they don't need.
-If you use Babel in your projects, carefully review [Babel's available configuration options](https://babeljs.io/docs/en/options) and plugins to find opportunities to optimize its output.
+If you use Babel in your projects, carefully review Babel's available [configuration options](https://babeljs.io/docs/en/options) and plugins to find opportunities to optimize its output.

-Since Babel also relies on [Browserslist](https://github.com/browserslist/browserslist) to figure out whether it needs to transform certain features to a legacy syntax, be sure to also review your browerslist configuration to ensure that your code is transformed to work in the browsers your users actually use.
+Since Babel also relies on [Browserslist](https://github.com/browserslist/browserslist) to figure out whether it needs to transform certain features to a legacy syntax, be sure to also review your Browerslist configuration to ensure that your code is transformed to work in the browsers your users actually use.

 ## How is JavaScript requested?